 Total Prize Purse for the Pacific Crest 72.3 BEASTMAN Triathlon:

 |PRIZE MONEY BREAKDOWN|

-Awards will also be presented to the 1st thru 3rd place finishers in each individual age division, as well as the Clydesdale, Athena and Relay Divisions.
+Awards will also be presented to the 1st thru 3rd place finishers in each individual age group and division.

 Clydesdale’s (men 220 lbs & over)

 Athena’s (women 165 lbs & over)

 Relay Teams – We will also award Top 2 Relay Teams in Men/Womens/Mixed Triathlon division and Top 2 Mixed Team in Duathlon/AquaBike division

 If you choose to race in the Champion Wave Category, you are not eligible for Age Group awards due to USAT restrictions.
 You must choose one or the other.